cywang90/modXTFinishers/release/finisher_default/README.txt

 VERSION
 -------

-This README is for v1.04.
+This README is for v2.0.0.

 ------------
 REQUIREMENTS
 ------------

-- The Witcher 3: Wild Hunt Patch 1.08 (or hotfix)
+- The Witcher 3: Wild Hunt Patch 1.10
-- BASE eXTensible Finishers v2.03 or later
+- BASE eXTensible Finishers v3.0.0 or later

 ------------
 INSTALLATION